 - Bird at eye level with the birds as you traverse the canopy-level Sky Walk

-Photo credits: Banner: Green Violetear, Naturalist Journeys Stock; Collared Redstart, Tom Dove; Painted Ox Cart, Peg Abbott; Green Violetear, Naturalist Journeys Stock; Summer Tanager, Tom Dove; Blue-crowned Motmot, Peg Abbott; Three-toed Sloth, Peg Abbott; White-fronted Capuchin Mother and Baby, Peg Abbott; Collared Aracari, Willy Alfaro.
+Photo credits: Banner: Green Violetear, Naturalist Journeys Stock; Collared Redstart by Tom Dove; Ox Cart by Peg Abbott; Green Violetear, Naturalist Journeys Stock; Summer Tanager, Naturalist Journeys Stock; Blue-crowned Motmot by Peg Abbott; Three-toed Sloth by Peg Abbott; White-fronted Capuchin Monkeys by Peg Abbott; Collared Aracari by Willy Alfaro.